signebedi/libreforms-fastapi/README.md

 #### Running in Production

 To run in production, you need to generate an app configuration and daemonize uvicorn.
-If this sounds too daunting, consider [runnning the Docker container](#running-in-docker).
+If this sounds too daunting, consider [running the Docker container](#running-in-docker).
 If you're not dissuaded, you can use the CLI.
 After pip installing the package, you can use the `libreformsctl` command to get the application running in production.
 Here's an example:

 ```bash
 libreformsctl config production